microsoft/vscode-ts-tslint/README.md

 # Limitations

 This is a preview and many of the features provided by the vscode-tslint extension are not yet provided.
-The currently implementation supports linting and to auto fix a single rule failure, if the rule provides an autofix.
-There is no support for:
-- auto fix on save
-- revalidation when the `tslint.json` changes and you have to run the `Reload Window` command.
+See this issue for the list of known gaps between `vscode-tslint`see this [issue](https://github.com/angelozerr/tslint-language-service/issues/32).

 Due to an issue in the tslint implementation of the `no-unused-variable rule` ([#2649](https://github.com/palantir/tslint/issues/2649)), this rule has to be disabled by the plugin.
 You can use the typescript compiler options `noUnusedLocals` and `noUnusedParameters` instead.